-This album rides East, West, North and South.
+This album rides East, West, North, and South.
 It is all over the place.
-A kaleidoscope of different flavours, feels and atmospheres.
+A kaleidoscope of different flavors, feels, and atmospheres.
 Dubmatix goes all out on this album.
 His most eclectic so far.
 Just listen to the killer bass on ‘Ride East’.
 We need not say more…

 On to ’Communication Breakdown’ featuring Jay Spaker from John Brown’s Body, where we pick up some Congos sentiment.
 Fisherman row your boat… if that makes any sense to you.
 The lyrics may verse a breakdown, musically this track communicates a lot of hidden gems for the uninitiated and delivers them in capital letters for those in the know.

 Dubmatix is ‘Dirty Flirty’ with the number of references he has put into the tracks on this album, not only in terms of artists but also with the inclusion of different genres and instruments.

 From the Afro-Brazilian drumming North-South encounter on ‘Dirty Flirty’, we make the ‘Great Escape’ to the lounge of this music academy called “Overdubbed”, where Dubmatix lectures us on how to incorporate knowledge, time, history, and fine taste for music into one album.
 Musicology, the school is in girls and boys!